Howard Beach–JFK Airport station

-The Howard Beach–JFK Airport station is a subway/people mover station complex located at Coleman Square between 159th Avenue and 103rd Street in Howard Beach, Queens.
-The New York City Subway portion of the station is on the IND Rockaway Line and is served by the Rockaway branch of the A train at all times, and the AirTrain JFK portion of the station complex is served by the AirTrain's Howard Beach branch at all times.
+The Howard Beach–JFK Airport station is a local subway/people mover station complex located at Coleman Square between 159th Avenue and 103rd Street in Howard Beach, Queens.
+The New York City Subway portion of the station is on the IND Rockaway Line and is served by the Rockaway branch of the A train at all times and the Rockaway Park Shuttle in the summertime on weekends during the day.
+The AirTrain JFK portion of the station complex is served by the AirTrain's Howard Beach branch at all times.

 The station was originally a Long Island Rail Road (LIRR) station along the Rockaway Beach Branch.
 The LIRR station opened in 1913 to replace the nearby Ramblersville station.
 The LIRR ceased operations at this station in 1950, and the New York City Transit Authority bought the section of the Rockaway Beach Branch that included this station in 1952.
 The subway station opened on June 28, 1956.
 Between 2000 and 2003, the subway station was completely reconstructed and the AirTrain JFK station was built.
-The rebuilt complex was completed on December 17, 2003, providing easier access to JFK Airport for large parts of the city.
+The rebuilt complex was completed on December 17, 2003, providing a rail link from the Howard Beach station to JFK Airport.